syntax: .toString()

 console.log((21414 + 234234).toString());

-- if you look at the console, you’ll see that before we converted it to a string, randomNumber was printed as a numeric value, without quotation marks.
+In the console image, you’ll see that before we converted it to a string, randomNumber was printed as a numeric value, without quotation marks.

 let x = 3.2526;